All Episodes

 They had the opportunity to bring in the world's finest medical researchers and scientists and doctors to help contain this.

-The only thing they contained was travel out of Wuhan province to the rest of China and from the rest of China into Wuhan province, while they simultaneously uh allowed in, you know, people to travel all over the world from Wuhan, uh, which is unbelievable.
+The only thing they contained was travel out of Wuhan province to the rest of China and from the rest of China into Wuhan province, while they simultaneously allowed people to travel all over the world from Wuhan, which is unbelievable.

 I mean, how much do you want to hear here?

-Apparently, Washington Times is reporting that Congresswoman Talib, part of the squad uh earlier today, slamming the president following his COVID-19 positive diagnosis, saying his deadly lies contributed to the deaths of too many Americans.
+Do you want to hear, apparently, Washington Times is reporting that Congresswoman Talib, part of the squad earlier today, slamming the president following his COVID-19 positive diagnosis, saying his deadly lies contributed to the deaths of too many Americans.

 He still won't wear a mask, she tweets out.